SouhailY/WeRateDogs_project/README.md

 # We Rate Dogs, a data wrangling project

+The code is in jupyter notebook format under the name : "wrangle_act"

 The aim here is to wrangle data coming from a twitter account called "We rate dogs".
 This twitter account rates and comments dog pictures shared by people.

 The first challenge will be to gather data from a variety of sources in different formats:
-- Manually (downloading a csv).
+- Manually (downloading a csv) --> You will find this csv under the name of "twitter-archive-enhanced.csv"
-- Programatically through url (tweet image predictions file in tsv format).
+- Programatically through url (tweet image predictions file in tsv format). --> url provided in the code.
 - Programatically through Twitter's API tweepy (tweet in Json format) --> **In order to have a functionnal code you will need to enter your personal authentification key, pwd and token to access tweepy**, to get some check this [page](https://developer.twitter.com/en/docs/developer-portal/overview).

 In the second step we will be assessing the data visually and programatically for both quality (reated to content) and tidiness (related to structure) issues.
 The aim is to find at least 8 quality issues and two tidiness issues.
 At the end, our data should follow the basic rules of tidiness: